Billy Powell: Lynyrd Skynyrd

 Around 1970, Powell found work as a roadie for Lynyrd Skynyrd and remained a member of the crew for two years, during which the band secured a support role for the band Mountain.
 In 1972, Skynyrd played a show at the Bolles School prom.
 During a break at that event, Powell sat down at a piano and played a song.
 When the band realized their roadie's ability, he was offered the position of keyboardist.

 In 1973, Lynyrd Skynyrd was signed to MCA Records and received national exposure following the release of their first album, (pronounced 'lĕh-'nérd 'skin-'nérd).
 The band's popularity soared in 1974 with their follow-up album, Second Helping, which featured their highest-charting single, "Sweet Home Alabama".
+Powell played a prominent piano solo toward the end of the song.
 The band enjoyed increasing popularity over the next three years, culminating in the 1977 release of Street Survivors.

 Three days after the release of Street Survivors, Skynyrd's chartered Convair CV-240 crashed into a forest near McComb, Mississippi.
 The crash took the lives of singer Ronnie Van Zant, guitarist Steve Gaines, his sister and backing vocalist Cassie Gaines, assistant road manager Dean Kilpatrick, and both pilots.
 The remainder of the band suffered mild to severe injuries.
 Powell suffered severe facial lacerations, almost losing his nose, but was otherwise relatively uninjured.
 He was the first to be released from the hospital, and the only member able to attend the funerals of his fallen bandmates.

 During the time between the plane crash and the Lynyrd Skynyrd reunion in 1987, Powell joined the Christian rock band Vision in 1984.
 With Vision he recorded three albums (Mountain in The Sky, Vision, and Streetfighter), and toured extensively.
 His keyboard performances were spotlighted in Vision concerts.
-During the concerts, Powell spoke about his newfound Christianity; messages that were also delivered via two bonus tracks included on the album Mountain in The Sky.
+During the concerts, Powell spoke about his newfound Christianity; messages that were also delivered via two bonus tracks included on the album Mountain in the Sky.
 Powell also worked with 38 Special during this time.

 Powell rejoined Lynyrd Skynyrd in 1987 for a tribute tour, and remained with the band until his death.
 At the time of his death, he and guitarist Gary Rossington were the only members from the classic lineup who were active in the band.